About Us

 OUR PURPOSE

-Organized for charitable and educational purposes, The New Theatre Guild extends and promotes the dynamics of live theatre in the community.
+Organized for charitable and educational purposes, The New Theatre Scholarship Guild extends and promotes the dynamics of live theatre in the community.
 The Guild enables, through scholarships and grants, the education of theatre arts professionals in both Kansas and Missouri.
 The goal is to enhance the quality of theatre in the Greater Kansas City area by supporting the actors of tomorrow through financial assistance at the University level.
 Through the Guild’s fundraising efforts and generous donations and gifts, over $1,000,000.00 has been raised to date.
 The New Theatre Guild Scholarship Foundation is managed through a partnership with the Greater Kansas City Community Foundation.

 BECOME A MEMBER